 The duty holder’s responsibility and accountability cannot be assigned or delegated on the grounds that they do not have particular skills.

-The duty holder for Whitby, Scarborough and Filey is the council’s executive management, Mr Jim Dillon, CEO.
+The duty holder for Whitby, Scarborough and Filey is the council’s executive management, Mr Mike Greene, CEO.

 Since 2012 the position of designated person, which is outside of any management function within the harbour authority, has being assumed by Mr Martin Pedley, the council’s corporate risk and asset manager, who has direct access to the duty holder.